Colin Dexter: Writing career

-The initial books written by Dexter were general studies textbooks.
+The first books Dexter wrote were general studies textbooks.
 He began writing mysteries in 1972 during a family holiday.
 Last Bus to Woodstock was published in 1975 and introduced the character of Inspector Morse, the irascible detective whose penchants for cryptic crosswords, English literature, real ale, and Wagner operas reflected Dexter's own enthusiasms.
 Dexter's plots used red herrings, "presenting Morse, and his readers, with fiendishly difficult puzzles to solve".

 The success of the 33 two-hour episodes of the ITV television series Inspector Morse, produced between 1987 and 2000, brought further attention to Dexter's writings.
 The show featured Morse, played by John Thaw, and his assistant Robert Lewis, a sergeant played by Kevin Whately.
 In the manner of Alfred Hitchcock, Dexter made a cameo appearance in almost all episodes.

-From 2006 to 2015, Lewis was featured in a 33-episode ITV series titled Lewis (Inspector Lewis in the United States).
+From 2006 to 2015 Lewis was featured in a 33-episode ITV series titled Lewis (Inspector Lewis in the United States).
 He is assisted by James Hathaway, a detective sergeant played by Laurence Fox.
 A prequel series, Endeavour, features a young Morse and stars Shaun Evans and Roger Allam.
 Endeavour was first broadcast on the ITV network in 2012, ending with the ninth series in 2023, taking young Morse's career into 1972.
 Dexter was a consultant for Lewis and the first few years of Endeavour.
 As with Morse, Dexter occasionally made appearances in both series.

 Dexter set crosswords for The Oxford Times as "Codex" (COlin DEXter).
 Some of these were published in 2006 as Morse Crosswords (Chambers).
 He took the names for some of his characters, including Morse and Lewis, from other cruciverbalists.
 All the characters in Last Bus to Woodstock, the first Morse novel, were named after crossword compilers or entrants in The Observers puzzles, "except the murderer".
 For example, although Dexter's military service was as a Morse code operator, the character was named after his friend Sir Jeremy Morse, a crossword devotee like Dexter.
 Alec Robins – "Zander" in the BBC magazine The Listener and "Custos" in The Guardian – introduced Dexter to Jeremy Morse (who later became chairman of Lloyds Bank) at a crossword dinner.
 At the same dinner was Robins' Everyman crossword colleague on The Observer, Dorothy Taylor.
 She had used the alias Mrs B Lewis so she could carry on entering Observer prize crossword competitions after she became a compiler there.
 Dexter took inspiration from the two names.

 The music for the television series, written by Barrington Pheloung, used a motif based on the Morse code for Morse's name.